-Four Science units - Computer Science, Geography, Mathematics and Statistics, and Psychology - offer B.A. degrees through the Faculty of Arts in addition to B.Sc. degrees through the Faculty of Science.
+Four Science units - Computer Science, Geography, Mathematics and Statistics, and Psychology - offer B.A. degrees (Bachelor of Arts) through the Faculty of Arts in addition to B.Sc. degrees (Bachelor of Science) through the Faculty of Science.

 Why is it important to choose the degree or faculty that is right for you?